gmag11/WifiLocation/README.md

 ##Code example

-Valid for ESP8266 and Arduino 101/MKR1000 (SAMD architecture)
+Valid for ESP8266 and MKR1000 (SAMD architecture)

 ```Arduino